boonepeter/boonepeter.github.io/content/posts/personal-genome-sequencing.md

 draft: false
 ---

 We've come a long way since the [Human Genome Project](https://en.wikipedia.org/wiki/Human_Genome_Project).
-This effort to sequence the human genome for the first time was a tremendous acheivement that lasted 13 (ish) years and cost __$3 billion__ dollars.
+This effort to sequence the human genome for the first time was a tremendous achievement that lasted 13 (ish) years and cost __$3 billion__ dollars.
 Thanks to this pioneering work and major advancements over the years it's now possible to get your own genome sequenced for __$300__ in a few months.

 That's a __10,000x__ decrease in cost!
 If the price of homes decreased at a similar rate since [1990](https://www.cnbc.com/2017/06/23/how-much-housing-prices-have-risen-since-1940.html), the median home would cost $7.91 today.